cover-me/cover-me.github.io/_posts/2020-05-08-The-phase-diagram-of-a-single-dot-coupled-to-a-superconductor.md

 \end{align}
 $$

-There are 4 states instead of 2 states + 2 auxiliary states as claimed the old post.
+The key is the spin.
+In the old post particles are spinless while here they are spinfull.
+Note that there are 4 states instead of 2 states + 2 auxiliary states as claimed the old post.

 **P.S.
 2**